Do you want to know how to index your website on Google so it’ll show up in search results?

 This will open the General Sitemap window, where you can see that Enable Sitemap is set to on.

-After that, you can go ahead and click on the Open Sitemap button to view your XML sitemap.
+After that, you can click on the Open Sitemap button to view your XML sitemap.

 Once you’ve opened the sitemap, you’ll see an index page for your XML sitemap that looks like this: